r1cksec/cheatsheets/theorie/azure-methodology.md

 # Vocabulary

+## Administrative units
+An administrative unit is an Azure AD resource that can be a container for users, groups, or devices.
+It is used to restrict permissions for a given role.

+## Azure App Service
+The Azure App Service provides HTTP-based services for hosting webapplications or REST APIs.

+## Azure Blob Storage
+Stores unstructered data like files, videos, audio, etc.

 ## Azure Key Vault
-Azure Key Vaults are places where encrypted secrets can stored.
+Azure Key Vaults are places where encrypted secrets can stored (types: key, secret, certificate).

 ## Azure Resource Manager
 The ARM is the Client deployment and management service for Azure used to manage the access control of resources.